Frequently Asked Questions: Relief Teachers

 Are other school districts implementing this initiative?

 Yes.
 Abbotsford, Chilliwack, and Langley school districts have all implemented this initiative.
-Many Northern school districts implemented this initiative several years ago.
+Many northern school districts implemented this initiative several years ago.

 What, if any, steps has the district taken to hire more certified teachers?